cicerogeorge/randomize-form-fields/README.md

 });
 ```

-This method is nesteable so you can use it with your existing asynchronous code:
+This method can be nested and used with existing asynchronous code:

 ```javascript
 $('#login_form').randomizeFormFields().submit(function(){